jonatan-petursson/parasomnia/README.md

   - Unpack the zip file and copy the .vst3 bundle to wherever your DAW looks for plugins (`/Library/Audio/Plug-Ins/VST3` by default).

 - Standalone
-  - Unpack the zip file and run the `parasomnia.app` bundle.
+  - Unpack the zip file and run the `Parasomnia.app` bundle.

 # Getting Started